APS Off-Peak Hours & Holidays 2026: The Complete Schedule

 Most modern dishwashers, washing machines, and pool pumps have delay-start timers.
 Program them to run during super off-peak (10 AM - 3 PM) or after 7 PM.
 Your pool pump alone can account for $20-$40/month in savings just by running at the right time.

-A battery is the ultimate off-peak strategy.
+A battery is the strongest off-peak strategy.
 It charges during super off-peak at $0.0935/kWh and discharges during peak at $0.3439/kWh.
 A 13.5 kWh Tesla Powerwall 3 saves about $60/month in summer from rate arbitrage alone.
-Add VPP earnings and the value climbs to $70-$100/month.
-Use our battery calculator to see your exact numbers.
+Add APS VPP earnings and the value climbs to $70-$100/month.
+See your exact payback with our Powerwall Payback Calculator, or compare every option in our roundup of the best home batteries for Arizona in 2026.
+Don't have solar?
+A standalone battery still pays for itself on APS TOU — see our APS battery ROI without solar guide for the full math.

 Log into your APS account and review the usage breakdown by time period.
 Make sure your meter is correctly registering peak, off-peak, and super off-peak usage.
 Errors do happen, and catching them can save you hundreds.
 For a full understanding of how APS TOU billing works, read our APS peak hours guide.

-APS off-peak hours and holidays are your biggest opportunity to lower your electricity bill without spending a dime.
-Shift your heavy usage to 10 AM - 3 PM weekdays (super off-peak), 7 PM - 10 AM (off-peak), or any time on weekends and the 10 recognized holidays.
-For the biggest savings, pair smart usage habits with a home battery that automates peak avoidance every day.
+APS off-peak hours and holidays are the biggest opportunity to lower an electricity bill without spending money on equipment.
+Shift heavy usage to 10 AM to 3 PM weekdays (super off-peak), 7 PM to 10 AM (off-peak), or any time on weekends and the 10 recognized holidays.
+For larger savings, pair smart usage habits with a home battery that automates peak avoidance every day.